dotkernel/plugin-mail-transporter/README.md

 Make sure:
  - plugin.DotKernel.MailTransporter.enable is set to TRUE
- - plugin.DotKernel.MailTransporter.transporter.X*.enable is set to true
+ - plugin.DotKernel.MailTransporter.transporter.X*.enable is set to TRUE
+ - plugin.DotKernel.MailTransporter.smtpActive is set to TRUE

  - The mail server accepts connections
  - You are able to send mail from that server